jakeols75/Ols-Jacob-Dev2501/README.md

 ## Navagation Bar Componenet

 Navigation bar is on the left side and holds the buttons for Newsfeed, Messages, and Watch

+## PostCard component

+The post card component is used to diplay, edit, or delete post that were created.